 Car-sharing is a service in which employees have a fleet of shared vehicleseither through employer-owned fleet vehicles or through a Zipcar which is open to the public for temporary use.
 Employers can subsidize car-sharing as an incentive to reduce drive-alone commuting.
 Employees may be more likely to bike to work if they know that car-sharing options are available.

 Bicycle education classes can improve bicycling rates by providing employees with the skills, knowledge and confidence to ride safely to work.
 Cascade Bicycle Club offers a variety of classes taught by professionally certified instructors that can be customized to fit your organization's needs.
 Classes range from Learning to Ride to Introduction to Bicycle Commuting, Basic Bike Maintenance, Route Finding and more.

-The Commute Challenge is a workplace-based contest held during National Bike Month in which riders challenge each other to ride their bikes for transportation as much as possible during the month of May.
-Volunteer team captains form teams of co-workers and friends to track their commute trips on a trip-tracking calendar.
-Thousands of people participate in this fun and popular contest, about 20% of whom are brand new bike commuters.
+The Bike Everywhere Challenge is a workplace-based contest held during National Bike Month in which riders challenge each other to ride their bikes as much as possible during the month of May.
+Volunteer team captains form teams of co-workers and friends to track their bike trips on a trip-tracking calendar.
+Thousands of people participate in this fun and popular contest, about 10-20% of whom are brand new riders.
 This highly effective program at getting new and experienced bicyclists to ride more is part of a suite of programs coordinated by Cascade Bicycle Club for National Bike Month.

 Commute tracking tool